mEsUsah/ntnu-web-coding/README.md

 * Site initiation
 * Created simple css and a fun little js interval to simulate a DOS terminal.
 * Created GIT repo, and made it public for teachers and other students to comment on my code.

+## 2020.09.14 ##
+* Started on obligatory assignment 1
+* Created link on homepage, and added some styling to it